1867

 Noon: Titanic casts off and is towed from dock by tugs.

-During downstream passage into River Test under her own steam, the
+During downstream passage into River Test under her own steam, the water

-Quick action narrowly averts a collision by only four feet.
+narrowly averts a collision by only four feet.
+Departure delayed for an

-Departure delayed for an hour.
-This incident (along with the
+hour.
+This incident (along with the Olympic-Hawke collision) indicates

-size by those handling them.
+unfamiliarity with ships of this size by those handling them.

-1:00 PM: Titanic resumes 24-mile trip downstream to English Channel
+1:00 PM: Titanic resumes 24-mile trip downstream to English Channel en

-en route to Cherbourg, France.
+route to Cherbourg, France.

 4:00 PM: Boat-train from Paris arrives Cherbourg.
 Late arrival